0dayz4dayz/0dayz4dayz/README.md

 **what you might get:**
 - 🎲 **full working exploit** 💣 - if i'm in a really bad mood 😡 or you banned me from your chat 🚫
 - 🎲 **gapped with hints** 🧩 - if i'm feeling generous but not that generous 😏
-- 🎲 **responsible disclosure** 📝 - if you respond within 24 hours ⏰ and don't say "expected behavior" 🙄
+- 🎲 **responsible disclosure** 📝 - YEAH NO YOU COME TO Me AND DEAL ON my terms FUCK bullshit out of scope,$500 for something that'd fetch a million if i was a dick and sold it to russia" you'll find me actually very reasonable(lmfao)🙄
 - 🎲 **chaotic drop** 🌪️ - random repo appears with no context 🤷
 - 🎲 **nothing** 🤐 - if i forgot i found it 🤔